The BEST One-Bowl Buttermilk Pancakes

 This post may contain affiliate links.
 Please read my disclosure policy.

-Before we get to the giveaway, let’s discuss these pancakes.
-Pancakes have never been my forte, but for about a year now, I’ve had success with the kitchn’s lofty buttermilk pancakes, which are delicious and relatively simple to make.
-The peculiar trick to making these pancakes is that you separate the egg yolks from the egg whites, then incorporate the yolks into the batter before the whites.
+Confession: Pancakes have never been my forte.
+For about a year now, however, I’ve had success with The Kitchn’s lofty buttermilk pancakes, which call for a peculiar trick: you separate the egg yolks from the whites; then you incorporate the yolks into the batter before the whites.
 The whites are never beaten.
-It’s odd but oddly it works — the pancakes never taste so good as when I follow the kitchn’s method.
+It’s odd but it works.

 A pancake breakfast is a happy breakfast…